 In 2023, various factors of instability such as divergence of the momentum of global economic recovery, adjustments in policies of developed economies and geopolitical conflicts increased.
 The overall performance of the domestic economy achieved a positive recovery, however, the endogenous driving force was still not strong.
 The monetary policy adhered to the principle of maintaining stability and seeking progress while maintaining stability, creating a good monetary and financial environment for economic recovery and improvement.
-The monetary credit maintained reasonable growth and the overall liquidity of the inter-bank market has remained reasonable sufficient.
+The monetary credit maintained reasonable growth and the overall liquidity of the inter-bank market has remained reasonably sufficient.
 The Group strictly implemented the liquidity risk limit management mechanism and maintained satisfactory liquidity.
-As of the end of 2023, the main indicators reflecting liquidity risk conditions by means of liquidity gap analysis.
+As of the end of 2023, the main indicators reflecting liquidity status of the Group met regulatory requirements.
+The Group appraised the liquidity risk conditions by means of liquidity gap analysis.
 As of the end of December 2023, the liquidity gap analysis of the Group is as follows: